ake-persson/grpc-exec-example/README.md

 go build
 ```

-Generate a JWT token by loggin in.
+Generate a JWT token by logging in.

 ```bash
 ./client login